Beginner’s Guide to Silk Painting

 Embroidery hoops are an easy way to stretch your silk during painting, but also to frame your work afterwards.
 You can pick them up from most craft stores, and often come in packs of different sizes, like this one which ranges from 13cm to 20cm in diameter.

 We hope you’ve enjoyed our beginner’s guide to silk painting.
-For more brilliant craft tutorials, check out our beginner’s guide to batik art, how to tie-dye or our beginner’s guide to acrylic paint pouring.
+For more brilliant textile craft tutorials, check out our beginner’s guide to batik art.